brunoffmateus/blockchain-integration-framework/packages/cactus-plugin-ccmodel-hephaestus/README.md

 3. **Cross-Chain Event Logging**: Processed receipts information can then be used to create cross-chain events, forming a cross-chain event log.

-4. **Cross-Chain Model Updating**: The plugin parses the cross chain event log and updates the cross-chain model with the new information received from the connectors.
+4. **Cross-Chain Model**: The plugin parses the cross chain event log and creates the cross-chain model with the new information received from the connectors, using Process Mining for Python (PM4PY).
+This model can then be used to verify new and unmodeled transactional information received from the connectors.

 ## Running the tests
-  - **api-surface.test.ts**: Verifies the successful loading of the library.
-  - **cctxviz-basic-test.test.ts**: Conducts the simulation of a transaction without instantiating the connectors, and tests that the plugin monitors, captures, and processes the transactional data and creates a cross-chain event.
+  - **basic-mock-test.test.ts**: Conducts the simulation of a transaction without instantiating the connectors, and tests that the plugin monitors, captures, and processes the transactional data and creates a cross-chain event.
+  - **monitor-4-besu-events.test.ts**: Tests the plugin's ability to monitor, capture, and process the transactional data from besu connectors, and exports transactional data, in both CSV and JSON formats, as cross-chain event logs.
-  - **cctxviz-persist-cross-chain-log.test.ts**: Tests the plugin's ability to export transactional data, in both CSV and JSON formats, as cross-chain event logs.
+  - **monitor-4-ethereum-events.test.ts**: Tests the plugin's ability to monitor, capture, and process the transactional data from ethereum connectors, and exports transactional data, in both CSV and JSON formats, as cross-chain event logs.
-  - **cctxviz-generate-use-case-dummy-baseline-events.test.ts**: Conducts a simulation of a series of transactions, exporting the cross-chain event log in CSV and JSON formats, and tests if the cross-chain model is updated with the correct information.
-  - **initialize-cctxviz-usecase-fabric-besu-6-events.test.ts**: Tests the plugin's ability to effectively monitor, capture, and process transactional data emitted from the RxJS ReplaySubjects in the Fabric and Besu connectors.
+  - **monitor-4-fabric-events.test.ts**: Tests the plugin's ability to monitor, capture, and process the transactional data from fabric connectors, and exports transactional data, in both CSV and JSON formats, as cross-chain event logs.
+  - **monitor-besu-ethereum-fabric-events.test.ts**: Tests the plugin's ability to monitor transactional data from besu, ethereum, and fabric connectors at the same time.
+  - **cross-chain-model-serialization.test.ts**: Tests the plugin's ability to create the cross-chain model using the PM4PY (Process Mining for Python) library and save it serialized.
+  - **cross-chain-model-conformance-checking.test.ts**: Tests the plugin's ability to check the conformity of unmodeled transactions against the cross-chain model using the PM4PY (Process Mining for Python) library.
+  - **cross-chain-model-periodic-update.test.ts**: Tests the plugin's ability to periodically update the cross-chain model with received transactional data.

 ## Usage
-Let us consider two conectors: one connected to Hyperledger Besu and one connected to Hyperledger Fabric.
+Let us consider three conectors: one connected to Hyperledger Besu and, another connected to Hyperledger Ethereum, and a third connected to Hyperledger Fabric.
 To monitor cross-chain transactions and create a cross-chain model we should follow the next steps.

 After instantiating the connectors, we instantiate the plugin as follows:
 ```typescript